 The commentaries contain quarterly epidemiological data by NHS board and nationally for Scotland jointly for:

 Read the latest commentary on quarterly epidemiological data in Scotland:

 - Quarterly epidemiological data on Clostridioides difficile infection, Escherichia coli bacteraemia, Staphylococcus aureus bacteraemia and Surgical Site Infection in Scotland.
-April to June (Q2) 2019 01 Oct 2019
+July to September (Q3) 2019 07 Jan 2020

 In collaboration with NHS Education for Scotland (NES) we’ve developed a range of educational resources to improve practice in diagnosis and reporting of SSI and understand the health implications for the patient.